jacobcantwell/kinesisvideo-raspberrypi/README.md

-# AWS Kinesis Video Streams on a Raspberry Pi with AWS IoT
+# Amazon Kinesis Video Streams on a Raspberry Pi with AWS IoT

 ## Overview

-This script sets up AWS Kinesis Video Streams on a Raspberry Pi and sets up a startup script to load the KVS stream on startup.
+This script sets up Amazon Kinesis Video Streams on a Raspberry Pi and sets up a startup script to load the KVS stream on startup.

 ## Prerequisites